Nail it: How to Style a Bed with Cushions, Pillows and Throws

 When I do my final decorative install in a client’s home, bedding is a huge part of the day.
 All of the rooms in the home are fully decked out with furniture I’ve sourced already.
 But then I tend to bring in the bedding and decor and fully style the rooms with finishing touches so they feel complete.
 What can I say, I love a reveal like you see on those design shows.

 And let’s face it: there’s nothing better than walking into your room and seeing that plump and plush fully-made bed looking ready to jump into.
 Now, I know you might be thinking, as if I’m going to go to the trouble of making my bed like this every day.
 I get it; there is some work involved.
 But consider this approach for a guest bedroom you won’t use every day if nothing else.

-Most of the images in this post are via my friends at Metricon, who absolutely dominate bedroom styling.
+So let me take you through how to style cushions on a bed.
+But before we even get to that we gotta cover off some of the basics around bed styling.
+Most of the images in this post will give you loads of ideas.
+They’re via my friends at Metricon, who absolutely dominate bedroom styling.
 Click here to explore their bedroom gallery.

 1. Your Doona needs to Fold Way Down

-First things first: you’re going to take your doona and fold it way down the bed.
+Before you even worry about how to style a bed with cushions, start with the doona!
+You gotta take it and fold it way down the bed.
 The top half of your bed is on show, and the bottom half is covered with your doona.
 Does that make sense?
 The image above captures what I’m trying to say perfectly.
 You can choose to fold the doona under itself, or roll it forward over itself.